 Symptoms of a Blueberry with Mummified Berries

 The first symptom of a blueberry with mummified berries is browning along the leaf veins on new leaves.
 These leaves wilt and curve.
-A light grey powdery mat of spores develops at the base of the leaf.
+A light gray powdery mat of spores develops at the base of the leaf.
 These spores, in turn, infect flowers and fruit.

 Additional Blueberry Mummy Berry Info

-You may also choose to apply urea, lime sulfur or a concentrated fertilizer beneath the blueberry bushes to try and “burn” out any exposed apothecia.
+You may also choose to apply urea, lime sulfur, or a concentrated fertilizer beneath the blueberry bushes to try and “burn” out any exposed apothecia.
 This last cultural practice can be a bit tricky since the application has to be timed just right to be effective.

 Keep a close eye on the blueberries.
 If you see any apothecia, you may need to apply a fungicide.
 Fungicides also are time sensitive and must be applied at primary infection, early in the spring at bud break.
 New growth is still susceptible until the shoots are a couple inches (5 cm.) in length, so reapplication of the fungicide is crucial.
 Reapplication should occur about every week depending upon the fungicide.
 As always, read the manufacturer’s instructions and follow them.